 For example, when I went bra shopping for the first time.
 I really didn’t have anything that warranted needing a bra, but everyone else had them in 6th grade.
 If memory serves me right, the new bra was purchased on New Years Eve… that night, my dad proudly announced to everyone that “Kristen got her first bra today.”
 No joke.
 Insert proud dad and mortified tween!

 Have times changed that much?
 Not really, but we have more access to great products and helpful tips on the Internet.
 I’m thankful my sister is here to share her Girl Hygiene expertise.
 I hope these ideas give you some help and insight into products that will benefit your daughter.

-We liked Justice for their first bras — adjustable and many styles (back clip, front clip, pull over the head).
+We liked Justice for a girl’s first training bra.
+The bras are adjustable and come in many styles (back clip, front clip, pull over the head).
 We started with tanks that had built-in bras at first in order to get the “feel” of a bra.

 While it might be a right of passage (see my story above) to go to the store, they are also sold on-line.
 Perfect for your daughter who would rather try them out at home and return the unwanted ones to the store.